Install Rusk Manually

 and git

-Run the setup script in the scripts folder of rusk that can take care of dependencies.
+Run the setup script in the scripts folder of rusk, which can take care of dependencies.

 Generate the keys used by the circuits: